 This trope can result in Drives Like Crazy and Had the Silly Thing in Reverse when a character is asked to drive.
 Contrast Universal Driver's License, where anyone can drive a any sort of vehicle regardless of experience, and Cool Car or Drives Like Crazy, where a driving character can be judged by how they drive.
 A sister trope to Driving Stick and Are You Sure You Can Drive This Thing?
 Works with this trope in effect may feature The Driver, and a Driving Test signifies a change in character.

 - Spider-Man: Peter Parker, growing up in Queens, doesn't need to drive between using mass transit and having spider powers.
 The few times Spidey has been put behind the wheel, Hilarity Ensues.
 Dangerous hilarity.
 Even in 2017 as a corporate magnate, he still doesn't drive.
 People fly and drive for him.

 - Tintin: Destination Moon.
 During Calculus' insult-triggered rage, he drags Haddock and Tintin to the launch site on an official jeep.
 After narrowly avoiding death several times, he reveals that one of these days he's going to learn how to drive, as it's an essential skill in the modern age.

 - I, Robot: Inverted.
 In a world of self-driving cars, Del Spooner prefers to drive manually.

-- The Princess Diaries: Invoked by Queen Clarisse to her granddaughter Mia, especially because Mia's own car is "not suitable for a princess".
+- The Princess Diaries: Invoked by Queen Clarisse to her granddaughter Mia, especially because Mia's own car (an old Ford Mustang) is "not suitable for a princess", though in her defense, the car is a heap of junk.
 From now on, Mia rides a limo to school.